 I offer in-office and telehealth options.
 My offices are located inside Cornerstone Psychological Services, Greensboro, NC and inside Newton Psychotherapy and Consulting, PLLC, Winston-Salem, NC.
 For clients at a distance or those wishing for more discretion, I use Clocktree, a HIPAA compliant telehealth video-based service.
 I hold evening and weekend appointments, along with traditional hours.

-An important step in successful treatment is to choose a therapist who understands that sex and couples therapy are different than traditional individual psychotherapy.
+An important step for successful therapy is to choose a professional who understands that sex and couples therapy are different than traditional individual psychotherapy.
 Both require a high level of unique training, skills and expertise, which is hard to find, especially in the Triad.
 Fortunately, you've found me!

 Credentials at a Glance